7th Edition of Ahmedabad International Literature Festival Concludes on a Promising Note | www.lokmattimes.com

 Noted Hindi Films actor, producer and author of the book 'Bachelor Dad' in conversation with Umashanker Yadav and Suhail Mathur talked about the thought processes and the joys and sorrows of being a single parent.
 He also expressed how his management degree is now being helpful in managing his films production business.

-The hall became extremely patriotic and proud when youngest Indian to win the Param Vir Chakra, Capt (Hony) Yogendra Singh Yadav told heroic story of winning the Tiger Hill during Kargil war.
+The hall became extremely patriotic and proud when the youngest Indian to win the Param Vir Chakra, Capt (Hony) Yogendra Singh Yadav told the heroic story of winning Tiger Hill during Kargil war.

-The content rich festival saw around 80 speakers from across India and abroad spoke on the range of topics in more than 20 sessions.
-Sessions were enthusiastically attended by large number of inquisitive audiences.
-More than ten books were launched including ‘Decoding Life, SK Nanda’ by Dr. SK Nanda, IAS (Retd.) to encourage young and honour the experienced authors.
-Sessions on Women’s Writings and Children’s Literature received a huge response from the attending audience.
-There was an overwhelming response to the Multilingual poetry recitation which included Guajarati, Rajasthani, Hindi, Urdu and English languages.
+The content-rich festival saw around 80 speakers from across India and abroad spoke on a range of topics in more than 20 sessions.
+Sessions were enthusiastically attended by a large number of inquisitive audiences.
+More than ten books were launched including 'Decoding Life, SK Nanda' by Dr SK Nanda, IAS (Retd.) to encourage young and honour experienced authors.
+Sessions on Women's Writings and Children's Literature received a huge response from the attending audience.
+There was an overwhelming response to the Multilingual poetry recitation which included Gujarati, Rajasthani, Hindi, Urdu and English languages.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app